-The applied thesis/practicum project is structured around three courses:
+The applied thesis project is structured around three courses:

-ANTH 5050 - Preparation for Capstone and Career
+ANTH 5050 - Preparation for Practice and the Applied Thesis

 This is an overview of applied anthropology and a practical skills course.
-Students will learn how to identify potential agencies as research sites, how to approach them, and how to develop an applied research proposal.
+Students will learn how to identify potential agencies as thesis sites, how to approach them, and how to develop an applied thesis proposal.

-ANTH 5950 - Applied Thesis / ANTH 5920 - Non-Thesis I
+ANTH 5950 - Applied Thesis

-In the first 3 hours of the project, students design and implement an applied anthropology project under the supervision of a faculty member.
+In the first 3 hours of this course, students design and implement an applied anthropology project under the supervision of a faculty member.
 This placement is planned in cooperation with the student to meet specialized career goals.
+They should accomplish as much work as possible during the first three hours of 5950.

-ANTH 5950 - Applied Thesis / ANTH 5930 - Non-Thesis II
+ANTH 5950 - Applied Thesis

 In the second 3 hours, students finish up any remaining research.
-They deliver their findings to the client/community partner.
-They also prepare a written thesis/practicum and a verbal presentation for the Department of Anthropology.
+They deliver their findings to the client.
+They also prepare a written thesis and a verbal presentation for the Department of Anthropology.